0xt452/BedGang-Client/README.md

 A fresh full Gradle build attempt again fails before client compilation: version-catalog generation encounters AccessDeniedException on gradle-logging-9.2.0.jar in this workspace.
 The supplied bedgang-build.log records that failure.
 No compiled JAR, type-check success, in-game visual verification or launch success is claimed for this version.
 No installed Minecraft files were modified.

-IMPACT-INTEGRATION-REPORT.md and the Phobos reports describe the previous integration stages and their feature limitations.
-This README describes the additional branding changes; earlier statements about unchanged GUI files apply to those earlier stages.